danielalbanalmeida/hastore/README.md

 - 🔐 **Secure authentication** using Devise (sign up, login, logout).
 - 🧱 **Protected CRUD** accessible only to authenticated users.
 - 🚫 **URL protection:** routes cannot be accessed without authentication.
+- ⚡ Advanced Admin Panel built with Avohq for super-user management of all data.
+- 🛡️ Role-Based Authorization using Pundit to ensure only users with the admin:true flag can access the admin panel.

 ## 📦 Installation & Setup